LeakURL-com/Discord-SKID-Detector/README.md

 # Discord Malware Detector 🚙
 ### _make discord skidz angry_

+UPDATED 12/2022 BY YOUR GUYS AT LEAKURL.COM!!!!!
+SEE US @@ LEAK.TOOLS ALSO MY GUYS AND LEAKS.SHOP!
+HAVING A GANDER!

 DMD is a program that reads the content of a given file and looks for common things that are found in token stealers.

 ![](./imgs/1.png)